Cartel of freethinkers' associations in Munich

 The books were handed over to the President of the Dachverband Freier Weltanschauungsgemeinschaften, Ms. Renate Bauer, in Munich on 24 July 2017.
 Also present at the restitution were Ms. Ortrun Lenz, acting as representative of the Freigeistige Aktion für humanistische Kultur e.
 V. (successor organisation of the monists' association) and Ms. Assunta Tammelleo for the Bund für Geistesfreiheit.

-The ten volumes restituted on 24 July 2017 have been digitized and, complemented by information on their provenance, continue to be searchable in the OPACplus/ BSB catalogue.
+The ten volumes restituted on 24 July 2017 have been digitized and continue to be searchable in BSB DISCOVER!.